History of labour law in the United Kingdom: Trend towards statute law

-Ordinance of Labourers 1349

 Fifteenth century

-An act of 1405, while putting a property qualification on apprenticeship and requiring parents under heavy penalties to put their children to such labour as their estates required, made an exception, giving freedom to any person " to send their children to school to learn literature."
-Up to the end of the fifteenth century a monotonous succession of statutes strengthening, modifying, amending the various attempts (since the first Statute of Labourers) to limit free movement of labour, or demands by labourers for increased wages, may be seen in the acts of 1411, 1427, 1444, 1495.
+The Labourers Act 1405 (7 Hen.
+4. c.
+17), while putting a property qualification on apprenticeship and requiring parents under heavy penalties to put their children to such labour as their estates required, made an exception, giving freedom to any person "to send their children to school to learn literature."
+Up to the end of the fifteenth century a monotonous succession of statutes strengthening, modifying, amending the various attempts (since the first Statute of Labourers) to limit free movement of labour, or demands by labourers for increased wages, may be seen in the acts of 1411, 1427 (6 Hen.
+6. c.
+3), 1444 (23 Hen.
+6. c.
+12), and the Wages of Labourers, etc. Act 1495 (11 Hen.
+7. c.
+22).
 It was clearly found extremely difficult, if not impracticable, to carry out the minute control of wages considered desirable, and exceptions in favour of certain occupations were in some of the statutes themselves.
-In 1512 the penalties for giving wages contrary to law were repealed so far as related to masters, but it also appears that London workmen would not endure the prevalent restrictions as to wages, and that they secured in practice a greater freedom to arrange rates when working within the city.
-Several of these statutes, and especially one of 1514, fixed the hours of labour when limiting wages.
+The penalties for giving wages contrary to law were repealed by the Wages of Labourers, etc. Act 1512 (4 Hen.
+8. c.
+5) so far as related to masters, but it also appears that London workmen would not endure the prevalent restrictions as to wages, and that they secured in practice a greater freedom to arrange rates when working within the city.
+Several of these statutes, and especially the Artificers and Labourers Act 1514 (6 Hen.
+8. c.
+3), fixed the hours of labour when limiting wages.
 During March to September the limits were 5 a.m. to 7 or 8 p.m., with half an hour off for breakfast and an hour and a half off for midday dinner.
 In winter the outside limits were fixed by the length of daylight.